 Reduce costs

 There is money to be saved by implementing AI databases.
-Manual data management and errors are minimized and data storage and retrieval is optimized.
-Businesses identify where opportunities to use data is wasted or inefficient, making it easier to target where to cut costs.
+Manual data management and errors are minimized, and data storage and retrieval are optimized.
+Businesses identify where opportunities to use data are wasted or inefficient, making it easier to target where to cut costs.

 Challenges in adopting AI databases